 - Any manager with an active track record of less than 48 months

 - Any management team (i.e. non-personal)

-- Any manager whose track record exhibits excessively high or low beta (<0.5 or >1.5)
+- Any manager whose track record exhibits excessively high or low beta (<0.4 or >1.5)

+- Any person who only manages one fund and is deputy or co-manager (as distinct from lead manager).
 If they are deputy or co-manager of more than one fund then the following rules apply: